cds-snc/gcds-docs/src/en/styles/colour/colour.md

 GC Design System components meet level AA of the <gcds-link external href="{{ links.wcag }}" target="_blank">Web Content Accessibility Guidelines (WCAG 2.1)</gcds-link> colour contrast standards for text and interactive elements.

-When you use global tokens, check if your colour combinations meet standards for accessible colour contrast using <gcds-link external href="{{ links.webaim }}" target="_blank">WebAIM Contrast Checker</gcds-link>.
+When you use global colour tokens, check if your colour combinations meet standards for accessible colour contrast using <gcds-link external href="{{ links.webaim }}" target="_blank">WebAIM Contrast Checker</gcds-link>.

 ## Select colour tokens purposefully

-Select global tokens based on their purpose and its match to your needs.
+Select global colour tokens based on their purpose and its match to your needs.

-Replace hard-coded values in your code with GC Design System colour tokens, like `var(--gcds-text-primary)` instead of #000000.
+Replace hard-coded values in your code with GC Design System colour tokens, like `var(--gcds-text-primary)` instead of #333333.

 ## Global colour tokens

-Use global tokens to:
+Use global colour tokens to:

-- Design layouts, text colours, and global (or site-wide) styles for typography or spacing.
+- Design layouts, text colours, and global (or site-wide) styles.
 - Communicate the meaning associated with that token.
 Global tokens are semantic.
 - Create new component tokens.